 A student will not normally be allowed to graduate from the University if they are subject to a fitness to practise investigation or a Fitness to Practise Committee of which has not been completed.

 Where a student voluntarily withdraws from their programme of study before fitness to practise concerns have been determined by a Committee of Enquiry, the University may still proceed to determine these fitness to practise concerns in accordance with these Procedures.
-Any students considering voluntarily withdrawing from their programme should therefore discuss this with their College before proceeding to withdraw.
+Any students considering voluntarily withdrawing from their programme should therefore discuss this with their Faculty/School before proceeding to withdraw.

-Students shall be reminded that the Students' Union Advice Centre can assist and advise them in confidence relating to fitness to practise issues and can represent them at a Fitness to Practise Committee Of Enquiry The Advice Centre is a free service for students.
+Students shall be reminded that the Students' Union Advice Centre can assist and advise them in confidence relating to fitness to practise issues and can represent them at a Fitness to Practise Committee Of Enquiry.
+The Advice Centre is a free service for students.

 2. Obligations on Students